proflim123/rmua/README.md

 The blue tree is a path from start to end

-The green tree is an optimized version of the blue tree, skipping any unnecessary nodes
+The green tree is an optimized version of the blue tree, visible only if optimize is set to true

 After publishing the path message the OpenCV window will wait for you to press any key before closing